hudsonrio/hudsonrio.github.io/_posts/2016-8-1-Airport_Delays.md

 ## Airports as a 'Weak Link System' - A Digression with Sports Analogy

-I am borrowing the term "weak link system" from Malcolm Gladwell's excellent _Revisionist History_ podcast ()"My Little Hundred Million")[http://revisionisthistory.com/episodes/06-my-little-hundred-million] (which seems itself borrowed from ("Why Everything You Know About Soccer is Wrong") [https://www.amazon.com/Numbers-Game-Everything-About-Soccer/dp/0143124560?ie=UTF8&*Version*=1&*entries*=0].
+I am borrowing the term "weak link system" from Malcolm Gladwell's excellent _Revisionist History_ podcast ["My Little Hundred Million"](http://revisionisthistory.com/episodes/06-my-little-hundred-million) which seems itself borrowed from ["Why Everything You Know About Soccer is Wrong"](https://www.amazon.com/Numbers-Game-Everything-About-Soccer/dp/0143124560?ie=UTF8&*Version*=1&*entries*=0).
 I am defining a "weak link" system, for the purposes of this post as:

 >"A network in which the greatest marginal efficiency improvement can be achieved by increasing efficiency in the least productive nodes, because the system is highly mutually interdependent.
 In contrast, **a strong link system"** is one where the greatest marginal efficiency benefits can be achieved through investment in the central or most important nodes.""

 Gladwell explains the concept most intuitively by using the analogy of Soccer versus Basketball.
 In short, in Basketball, teams rely heavily on their best players, so the teams with the best players tend to do well (think Stephen Curry on the Warriors, or Lebron James on the Cavs); soccer, however, is a game where the quality of a team is driven more by its __worst__ player.

-A very cursory look at some (soccer)[https://www.whoscored.com/Regions/252/Tournaments/2/Seasons/3853/Stages/7794/TeamStatistics/England-Premier-League-2013-2014] and (basketball)[http://www.basketball-reference.com/leagues/NBA_stats.html] statistics bore this example out: in soccer, most teams pass the ball roughly ten times (30-40) more per shot than in the NBA (2-4), suggesting that in order to score a goal, a lot more has to go right in soccer.
+A very cursory look at some [soccer](https://www.whoscored.com/Regions/252/Tournaments/2/Seasons/3853/Stages/7794/TeamStatistics/England-Premier-League-2013-2014) and [basketball](http://www.basketball-reference.com/leagues/NBA_stats.html) statistics bore this example out: in soccer, most teams pass the ball roughly ten times (30-40) more per shot than in the NBA (2-4), suggesting that in order to score a goal, a lot more has to go right in soccer.
 Because so many players must contribute to any score in soccer - and therefore had many opportunities to be the 'weak link' that errs, allowing the other team to retake possession - ones worst player(s) have a disproportionate impact on the quality of the team as a whole.

 In basketball, stars can compensate for poor or highly specialized players as evidenced by how stars like Lebron James can occupy the primary defensive and offensive roles on the court, or how others like Stephen Curry can score on possessions without a single pass.
 The best soccer player on earth, Lionel Messi, cannot make up for his team's defense (long Argentina's achilles heel), nor score single-handedly more than a few times a season.